drunken-boat/fatal-encounter-viz/README.md

 # fatal-encounter-viz

 ## Introduction
 This is the first major homework assignment for the Urban Analytics course.
-For this assignment, I will visualize data on police killings of civilians and tell a story from a gender perspective. https://github.com/me-shaon/GLWTPL/blob/master/LICENSE
+I visualize data on police killings of civilians and tell a story from a gender perspective. https://github.com/me-shaon/GLWTPL/blob/master/LICENSE

 ## Method & Data